Zamiell/typescript-faq/README.md

   - Of course, there are some edge-cases when we deliberately want to create a `never` type, or when [using `interface` is awkward](https://www.typescriptlang.org/play?#code/C4TwDgpgBAggjFAvFA3gWAFBW1MAnAezAC5UoBDUgZ2DwEsA7AcygF9N2NNRIoAhBMnhQAZKkw5chEmQBGpBgFcAtrIh42HTJgAmEAMYAbcnmj6CDGlFlxSAzLIB0+ItoyNg6gGbl90GABM4lg4LjIoFNS0jCycnJge3r7QfEEQAB6eDDpUsEHoIdhhpIEA2gDkYeUAuqJyCipqGnFuekYmZhZW8vwBDs7SmEA).
 So we can't use `extends` in _every_ situation.
 But in the general case, it is probably better to have more robust error handling.
 - Other concerns about `extends` vs intersection types generalize to the greater discussion of `interface` vs `type`, so we also need to take the other differences below into account.

-### 2) Declaration Merging - ✔️ `interface` wins
+### 2) Declaration Merging - ✔️ `interface` wins (but it is debatable)

 - `interface` can use declaration merging, which allows you to add new fields to an existing declared interface.
 For example, this is useful for augmenting `globals.Window`.
 - `type` can not be declaration merged.
 - Some people argue that declaration merging is actually dangerous, which makes it an anti-feature and automatically makes `interface` lose.
 More on that later on though.

-### 3) Opaque Naming - ✔️ `interface` wins
+### 3) Opaque Naming - ✔️ `interface` wins (but it is debatable)

 - `interface` creates a concrete, unique, named type.
-- `type` creates a type alias, which means that TypeScript sometimes forgets the name and just referst o the type as its anonymous object shape.
+- `type` creates a type alias, which means that TypeScript sometimes forgets the name and just refers to the type as its anonymous object shape.
-- We discuss the benefits of opaque naming later on in more detail.
+- In general, the ecosystem seems to agree that opaque naming is superior, but we discuss that later on in more detail.

 ### 4) Unions - ❌ `type` wins